-Dr. Roks is Group President of Teledyne DALSA, Inc. and Teledyne e2v Digital Imaging, and Corporate Vice President of Teledyne Technologies Incorporated.
+Dr. Roks is Group President of Teledyne DALSA, Inc. and Teledyne e2v Digital Imaging, and Executive Vice President of Teledyne Technologies Incorporated since May 2021.
 Since January, 2014, Dr. Roks served as Vice President and Chief Technology Officer of Teledyne Technologies Incorporated.
 Edwin joined Teledyne with the acquisition of DALSA Inc. in 2011, serving as Executive Vice-President and General Manager of the Teledyne DALSA Professional Imaging Division.
 He joined DALSA in 2005 from Philips, where he served as CTO of Philips Polymer Vision and R&D Director of Philips Imaging Business Line.
 Edwin has a long and distinguished history in Semiconductor Technology and Imaging.
 He was closely involved in new business development and customer relationship management in the area of Mobile industry.
 After lecturing, as an officer, at the Royal Military Academy of the Netherlands, Edwin joined Philips Research Laboratories in 1989, where he worked on Semiconductor Lasers and Image Sensors.
 He was as committee member involved in leading international conferences, such as the International Electron Devices Meeting (USA) and the IEEE Workshop on CCDs and Advanced Image Sensors (USA, Japan, Europe) of which he was the Technical Chairman in 2003.
 He has authored and co-authored more than 50 technical papers and holds 10 patents in the imaging field.

 Dr. Roks holds a B.Sc. from the College of Advanced Technology, an M.S.c. from the Technical University of Eindhoven, and a Ph.D. in Advanced CCD Imaging from the University of Twente.